ProPane865/CryptAnalyst/README.md

 A simple cryptography analysis software.

 # Planned for 0.2
+- [ ] Add word count and word length in word pattern analysis
 - [ ] Add decryption tools
 - [ ] Create a cipher index (encyclopedia of ciphers)
 - [ ] Create a help screen